PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 About the categories

-The 10 “Best Of” categories use criteria reflecting the most popular types of coverage and buyer needs.
+Our “Best Of” categories use criteria reflecting the most popular types of coverage and buyer needs.
 Most term life insurance categories compare the average price of a 10-30-year policy with $600,000 in coverage for non-smoking women between the ages of 30-44.
-The “best of” categories for smokers and seniors compare policies for smoking women and 60-year-old women, respectively.
+The “best of” categories for smokers and seniors compare policies for smoking women and 60-year-old non-smoking women, respectively.

-Most customers purchase a smaller amount of permanent and no medical coverage because it’s expensive, and they require coverage for end-of-life expenses rather than debt or income replacement.
-We therefore capped the coverage for the permanent and no medical life insurance categories at $50,000.
-Similarly, we compared the best products for seniors using $150,000 of coverage.
+Most senior customers purchase a smaller amount of permanent and no medical coverage because it’s expensive, and they require coverage for end-of-life expenses rather than debt or income replacement.
+We therefore capped coverage for the best no medical term life insurance category at $50,000, and coverage for all the best permanent life insurance categories at $25,000.

 About rankings